Web-API Permissions

 Value: An object mapping keys to permission nodes

-Allows full access to the player.get
+Allows full access to the player.get path, except for the uuid path and

-the location.y
+the location.y path.

-path.
+Denies access to the player.post path.
 This could also be written as: post = false